Research&

 However, exports tell a different story.
 Of the 26.54 million barrels exported, around 90 percent were directed to China, equivalent to roughly 23.75 million barrels.
 This concentration means that increased output is not improving market liquidity.
 Liquidity, in this context, refers to the availability of barrels for multiple buyers in a competitive market.

 The residual supply is minimal.
 Only about 2.79 million barrels were distributed across Singapore, Japan, and Taiwan combined.
 These are major importing economies now competing for a shrinking pool.
 The implication is structural.
-Oman remains a stable producer, but it …
+Oman remains a stable producer, but it

-This article is for subscribers
+This analysis is for subscribers

 Related Content